TheForeverOptimist/TheForeverOptimist/README.md

 📈 I’m a Full Stack Engineer that enjoys delivering frontend experiences for Computer Vision & Generative AI solutions.

-Currently Full Stack Engineer @ Elevate's Mobile & Web applications (https://elevate.app/iOS.html).
+Currently Full Stack Engineer for Elevate Health's Mobile & Web applications.

 🚀 I'm a fitness enthusiast with a medical degree that pivoted my career to software engineering so that I can make an impact globally by strapping the technology rocketship to industries that could use a makeover.